Worboys Psychologist Campaigned For Soft Justice For Sex Offenders - Guido Fawkes

 - In just two weeks she is due to give a speech at Goldsmiths University titled “Ten myths about sex offenders” where she will criticise the “emotionally-driven response” of the public

-The psychiatrist who reportedly wrote the Worboys report has spent her career calling for sex offenders to be “treated” in the community and downplaying their likelihood to reoffend.
+The psychologist who reportedly wrote the Worboys report has spent her career calling for sex offenders to be “treated” in the community and downplaying their likelihood to reoffend.
 Just this month she is due to lecture us on “myths” about sex offenders.
 Is this how Worboys ended up being approved for release?
 Because some right-on academic with a penchant for soft justice has been waging a 30-year personal crusade against giving sex offenders the punishment they deserve?
 The public should be told…